YevheniiBezuhlyi/ton-api-sdk/README.md

 ## License

-This project is licensed under the MIT License.
+super project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---